Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 * Featured at the top of the page, the navigation bar shows the page name in the center: South-East Breastfeeding Support, which links to the main page when clicked.
 * The other navigation links are in the hamburger menu button to the left of the page name, and link to the About, Services and Contact sections of the page.
 * The heading text is smart and professional and contrasts well.
-* The navigation bar clearly states the name of the page and and is easy to use to locate other page sections
+* The navigation bar clearly states the name of the page and and is easy to use to locate other page sections.
 * The navigation bar sticks to the top of the page at all times to allow the user continuous navigation on the page.

 <img src="assets/images/readme-images/nav-bar.jpg">

 ## Header Image
 -----
-* Featured below the navigation bar, the main image offers a clear image of a newbrn breastfeeding.
+* Featured below the navigation bar, the main image offers a clear image of a newborn breastfeeding.
 * it is calm and relaxed and inkeeping with the colour scheme of the site.
 * The image clearly relates back to the purpose of the site.